Himanshuyadav1/ResumeExpress/ReadMe.txt

 3. Write basic code for running server for different routes using ejs view
 4. Include Bootstrap, Font-Awesome and Google Font and use them
 5. Create sidebar and seperate common codes
+6. Write main content for each page(Home, Services, Skills, Contact)